 If there is plastic on the nozzle then heat up the extruder and use a metal tweezers to remove that plastic.
 Wait for the extruder to fully cool to room temperature before continuing with the paper test.
 While the nozzle is cooling, use the metal tweezers to remove any plastic that may ooze out.

 Always perform the paper test when both nozzle and bed are at room temperature!

 When the nozzle is heated, its position (relative to the bed) changes due to thermal expansion.
-This thermal expansion is typically around a 100 microns, which is about the same width as a typical piece of printer paper.
-The exact amount of thermal expansion isn't crucial, just as the exact width of the paper isn't crucial.
-Start with the assumption that the two are equal (see below for a method of determining the difference between the two widths).
+This thermal expansion is typically around a 100 microns, which is about the same thickness as a typical piece of printer paper.
+The exact amount of thermal expansion isn't crucial, just as the exact thickness of the paper isn't crucial.
+Start with the assumption that the two are equal (see below for a method of determining the difference between the two distances).

 It may seem odd to calibrate the distance at room temperature when the goal is to have a consistent distance when heated.
 However, if one calibrates when the nozzle is heated, it tends to impart small amounts of molten plastic on to the paper, which changes the amount of friction felt.
 That makes it harder to get a good calibration.
 Calibrating while the bed/nozzle is hot also greatly increases the risk of burning oneself.
 The amount of thermal expansion is stable, so it is easily accounted for later in the calibration process.

 Use an automated tool to determine precise Z heights!

 Klipper has several helper scripts available (eg, MANUAL_PROBE, Z_ENDSTOP_CALIBRATE, PROBE_CALIBRATE, DELTA_CALIBRATE).
 See the documents described above to choose one of them.

 Run the appropriate command in the OctoPrint terminal window.
 The script will prompt for user interaction in the OctoPrint terminal output.
 It will look something like: